Pgalli31/Detecting-and-Analyzing-Emotional-Distress-Signals-in-Social-Media-Text-Data/README.md

 **What it does:**
 - Lemmatization for each text
 - Creates 10, 20, and 30 topics
+- Evaluates performance using coherence and perplexity scores
 - Visualizes topics using PyLDavis

 **Outputs:**